derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 Thankfully, the program responsible for *executing* compiled code does it for us.
 This program is often referred to as a *runtime* or an *engine*.
 The JavaScript runtime, the JavaScript engine, and the Unity engine are all valid examples.

-To take advantage of a preexisting runtime or engine, we just need to grasp how it works.
+To take advantage of a runtime or engine, we just need to grasp how it works.
 This allows our code to react interactively as it executes in realtime.

 The JavaScript runtime in a web browser uses an *event loop* to enable interactivity.